 Among other tasks, the fraternity chapter treasurer oversees the budget, the collection of membership dues and keeping the chapter, nationals and university apprised of important financial matters.
 The treasurer may have additional duties that vary depending on the chapter, though the general concept of the job is the same throughout North American fraternity chapters.
-The treasurer may be assisted by the chapter president and other officers, the finance committee, the university Greek Life office, housing corporation members and national advisors.
+The treasurer may be assisted by the chapter president and other officers, the finance committee, the university's fraternal leadership, housing corporation members and national advisors.
 In addition to membership dues, a fraternity chapter’s finances may include small-scale fundraising campaigns for activities such as philanthropy efforts, and large-scale fundraising activities like garnering alumni donations for chapter house renovations.

 When it comes to fraternity finances, there’s a lot to take in at first glance.
-That’s why OmegaFi wants to simplify things by hitting you with some Fast Facts about Fraternity Finances.
+That’s why OmegaFi wants to simplify things by providing you with some fast facts about fraternity finance.

 Budgeting for a fraternity chapter is an ongoing process of adjustments and behaves similarly to a small business budget.
 The budget is initially drawn up by the treasurer according to a set of chapter regulations and guidelines.
 For instance, budgeting fraternity finances for the semester or year will also determine the amount of membership dues each brother must pay, and there are other factors to consider with membership dues.
 For example, brothers on a payment plan may receive a discount for paying early.
 Otherwise they may be likely to fall behind on payments.
 Also, some brothers may pay different amounts based on whether they are new members with initiation and other fees.
 Once the budget is finalized, it will constantly be reassessed according to expenditures, deficits and savings throughout the semester.